BrendanMolloy/milestone1/README.md

 ![alt text](/assets/images/wireframes-more-detail.jpg)
 The simple home page of a single image was something I found used again and again on other bands' websites.
 In fact many of them opened with a full-viewport auto-playing file of their latest video.
 But because I ran into problems with file sizes with my featured video, I decided to opt for the image.
-I liked particularly liked the landing image I used as the grayscale felt neat, its showed the band performing, and it even had the band name already displayed in its center.
+I particularly liked the landing image I used as the grayscale felt neat, its showed the band performing, and it even had the band name already displayed in its center.
 As such, I reviewed my other media and implemented the grayscale theme to create a more consistent consistent look.
 I didn't completely eliminate colored images, in order to provide some visual variety.
 I quickly learned that my plans for the gallery section would require the use of javascript, which I didn't want to get too heavily into as I'd neither started the associated fundamentals course, nor was the assessment based on my JavaScript skills.
 Yet, despite scaling my plans back to a modal, I still had to borrow some JS code from elsewhere.